ATN International, Inc. (NASDAQ:ATNI) to Post Q3 2022 Earnings of ($0.05) Per Share, BWS Financial Forecasts

-ATN International, Inc. (NASDAQ:ATNI – Get Rating) – Research analysts at BWS Financial reduced their Q3 2022 earnings per share estimates for ATN International in a report issued on Monday, August 1st.
-BWS Financial analyst H. Khorsand now expects that the technology company will earn ($0.05) per share for the quarter, down from their prior forecast of $0.02.
+ATN International, Inc. (NASDAQ:ATNI – Get Rating) – BWS Financial decreased their Q3 2022 earnings per share (EPS) estimates for ATN International in a report released on Monday, August 1st.
+BWS Financial analyst H. Khorsand now forecasts that the technology company will earn ($0.05) per share for the quarter, down from their previous forecast of $0.02.
 The consensus estimate for ATN International’s current full-year earnings is $0.03 per share.
 BWS Financial also issued estimates for ATN International’s Q4 2022 earnings at $0.02 EPS and FY2022 earnings at ($0.12) EPS.

+Separately, StockNews.com upgraded ATN International from a “sell” rating to a “hold” rating in a research report on Thursday, April 21st.

-ATN International (NASDAQ:ATNI – Get Rating) last announced its quarterly earnings results on Wednesday, July 27th.
-The technology company reported ($0.11) earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of ($0.02) by ($0.09).
-ATN International had a negative net margin of 4.01% and a negative return on equity of 0.31%.
-During the same period last year, the company earned $0.13 earnings per share.
+ATN International (NASDAQ:ATNI – Get Rating) last released its quarterly earnings data on Wednesday, July 27th.
+The technology company reported ($0.11) earnings per share (EPS) for the quarter, missing the consensus estimate of ($0.02) by ($0.09).
+ATN International had a negative return on equity of 0.31% and a negative net margin of 4.01%.
+During the same period in the previous year, the firm posted $0.13 earnings per share.

+A number of hedge funds have recently made changes to their positions in ATNI.
+US Bancorp DE increased its position in shares of ATN International by 127.0% in the second quarter.
+US Bancorp DE now owns 740 shares of the technology company’s stock valued at $35,000 after buying an additional 414 shares in the last quarter.
+State of Tennessee Treasury Department increased its position in shares of ATN International by 17.9% in the first quarter.
+State of Tennessee Treasury Department now owns 4,164 shares of the technology company’s stock valued at $166,000 after buying an additional 631 shares in the last quarter.
+Keeley Teton Advisors LLC purchased a new position in shares of ATN International in the first quarter valued at $247,000.
+MetLife Investment Management LLC increased its position in shares of ATN International by 39.7% in the first quarter.
+MetLife Investment Management LLC now owns 6,641 shares of the technology company’s stock valued at $265,000 after buying an additional 1,887 shares in the last quarter.
+Finally, Portland Global Advisors LLC boosted its stake in shares of ATN International by 36.1% during the second quarter.
+Portland Global Advisors LLC now owns 11,549 shares of the technology company’s stock valued at $542,000 after acquiring an additional 3,064 shares during the last quarter.
+Hedge funds and other institutional investors own 64.40% of the company’s stock.

 ATN International Announces Dividend